cuba/PiuPiu/README.md

     associatedtype ValueSource
     associatedtype JSONDestination: Encodable

-    func toJSON(Self.ValueSource) throws -> Self.JSONDestination
+    func toJSON(Self.ValueSource, codingPath: [CodingKey]) throws -> Self.JSONDestination
 }

 public protocol DecodingTransform {
     associatedtype JSONSource: Decodable
     associatedtype ValueDestination

-    func from(json: Self.JSONSource) throws -> Self.ValueDestination
+    func from(json: Self.JSONSource, codingPath: [CodingKey]) throws -> Self.ValueDestination
 }
 ```

 `EncodingTransform` is used when encoding and the `DecodingTransform` is used when decoding.
 You could also implement both by conforming to the `Transform` protocol.

-There are many use cases for this but the follwing are a few examples:
+There are many use cases for this but the following are a few examples:

 * Convert old DTO objects to newer objects.
 * Different `Encoding` or `Decoding` strategies on the same object